Skip to main content

 Song instructions

 Your song must be memorised and performed with piano accompaniment.
+The song should not exceed two minutes.

-For the first round video audition, backing tracks are permitted but should be piano tracks only (not full band or orchestral).
+For the first-round video audition, backing tracks are permitted but should be piano tracks only (not full band or orchestral).
 Having a live accompanist play for your video audition is permitted, but they should not be seen on screen.

 Please note: applicants may be asked to undertake a short interview after the audition.
-If required, we will contact you to arrange this.

 Create a short video of yourself performing your monologue and/or song choices.